uasal/budgie/README.md

 Use the `test.sh` and edit the data file names with the names of the actual ones added to the data directory to run a report test for the budgets added.
 This will install the budgie package as well in the process.

+## Plantuml Diagrams
+A 'demo' for visualizing the initial budget yaml files is added to this tool and requires [`plantuml`](https://plantuml.com) (plantuml.jar is provided).

+**Future Implementation:** Using just graphviz or something similar will require some modifications on the `budgets.py` to prevent repeating of some code aspects and improve reporting mechanics.
+Plantuml will no longer be needed for the diagram portion in that implementation.
+In order to use `budgie`, you do **not** need to have plantuml for the other functions.

 ## Related Documents
 - [STP Budget Package Description](docs/design_description.md)